Road Safety and Avoiding Windscreen Damage

 It is not only trucks carrying endangering loads that can cause damage to a windscreen.
 In a high number of cases windscreen chips or cracks result from stones thrown by the wheels of passenger cars.

-All load carrying vehicles are compelled by road traffic regulation 246 to properly protect any goods it is carrying from being dislodged or spilled from such a vehicle.
+All load carrying vehicles are compelled by road traffic regulation 246 to properly protect any goods it is carrying from being dislodged or spilt from such a vehicle.
 If not, the operator or the driver must take responsibility for resulting damage.
 In such a case you can identify the operator through the license plate, obtaining the name and address of the registered owner from your local licensing authority and take action against them.

 If your vehicle is insured your insurance company would most likely cover the cost of replacement.
 PG Glass will even submit the claim on your behalf.